sinatra/sinatra.github.com/one-oh-faq.markdown

 Yes.
 There will be additional Sinatra 0.9.x releases for security issues or major defects.
 No new features will be added to the 0.9.x series.

+The 0.9.x series will be maintained for as long as people use it.

 ## How can I pin my app to 0.9.x to avoid upgrading to 1.0?